jdlee11/Day-28-Assignment/README.md

 ## logging out error
 - 400 Bad Request upon logging out, maybe its another typo.
 It navigates me to the login page, which is good, so it does not **appear** to have broken things.

+## finally fixed errors
+- I finally fixed the 401 errors I was seeing.
+After some online searching, I found that my error may have been not using "new" when creating a view for the feed page.
+Logging out works fine as well.
+Also added delete functionality.
+The X to delete only shows up for the user that posted the tweet